theshingstar030818/parse-push-plugin/README.md

    //
    // Use custom events to simulate separate communication channels using push notification.
    // Just set an 'event' key in the push payload made from your server.
 If you set {event: "x"},
-   // you'll be able to catch it via "receivePn:x"
+   // you'll be able to catch it via "receivePN:x"
    //
    ParsePushPlugin.on('receivePN:chat', function(pn){
 	   console.log('yo i can also use custom event to keep things like chat modularized');